alphagov/government-service-design-manual/Copy and content/styleguide.md

     2.1 Abbreviations and acronyms
     ------------------------------

-    Spell out acronyms at first mention unless they’re well known, eg UK, DVLA, US, EU, VAT, MP etc.
+    Spell out acronyms at first mention unless they're well known, eg UK, DVLA, US, EU, VAT, MP etc.

     The first time you use an abbreviation or acronym, explain it in full on each page, and then refer to it by initials.
 For example – HM Revenue & Customs (HMRC).
-Don’t use an acronym if you’re not going to use it again later in the text.
+Don't use an acronym if you're not going to use it again later in the text.

     Quick reminder: Freedom of Information – you can make an FOI request but not a request under the FOI Act.

-    Don’t use full stops in abbreviations - BBC, not B.B.C.
+    Don't use full stops in abbreviations - BBC, not B.B.C.

     2.2 Americanisms
     ----------------

     Organise – not organize.
-Exceptions include where it’s part of a specific name, eg ‘4th Mechanized Brigade’.
+Exceptions include where it's part of a specific name, eg '4th Mechanized Brigade'.

-    You ‘fill in’ a form, not ‘fill out’ a form.
+    You 'fill in' a form, not 'fill out' a form.

     2.3 Ampersand
     -------------

-    Use ‘and’ rather than an ‘&’ unless as part of a brand name, eg HM Revenue & Customs, Foreign & Commonwealth Office.
+    Use 'and' rather than an '&' unless as part of a brand name, eg HM Revenue & Customs, Foreign & Commonwealth Office.

     2.4 Brackets